 4.4 Vacation: The Minister will be relieved of all responsibilities for a total of four weeks (or the equivalent number of working days) per year.
 Earned, unused vacation time is paid out upon termination.

 Unused vacation can be carried over to the following year, but total vacation will be capped at 6 weeks in any given program year.
+Vacation cannot be carried over beyond the subsequent year.

 Should a Congregational emergency arise requiring the Minister’s return, all reasonable costs of such return will be borne by the Congregation.